 Renato Rocha Souza

 Hugo A. de la Cruz Cancino

-To obtain the PhD, the program credit scheme requires 42 credits, distributed in compulsory and elective subjects.
-The student must take 08 compulsory subjects (totaling 24 credits) and 06 electives (totaling 18 credits).
-The six electives must belong to two distinct research lines, with at least three (3) in each research line – please note that the same subject may belong to more than one research line.
+To obtain the doctorate, you need 42 credits, spread across mandatory and elective subjects.
+Students must take eight mandatory subjects (totaling 24 credits) and six elective subjects (totaling 18 credits).
+The six elective subjects need to belong to two different research areas and there must be at least three in each research area.
+(Note that the same subject may belong to more than one research area.)

 • Integration and Probability

 • Mathematical Statistics

 • Stochastic Calculus

 • Deep Learning, Numerical Analysis and Simulations

 • Scientific Method